winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 287\.
 “King Mahāsudarśana had possession of the seven treasures then.
 The King had four virtues and ruled the four continents.
 What were the seven treasures?
 First is the golden wheel treasure.
 Second is the white elephant treasure.
 Third is the dark blue horse treasure.
 Fourth is the magic jewel treasure.
 Fifth is the beautiful woman treasure.
 Sixth is the householder treasure.
 Seventh is the army general treasure.
 {: #p287}

 288\.
-“How did that great king Mahāsudarśana achieve the golden wheel treasure?
+“How did that Great King Mahāsudarśana achieve the golden wheel treasure?
 Every fifteenth-day full moon, the King bathed in fragrant water, went up into the high hall, and surrounded himself with maidens.
 The wheel then spontaneously appeared before him.
 It had a thousand spokes and possessed a glow.
 It was something made by a heavenly artisan, not something made in this world.
 It was made of pure gold, and it was about fourteen feet in diameter.
 {: #p288}

 289\.
 “King Mahāsudarśana thought to himself, ‘In the past, I’ve heard senior elders say this: “A warrior king from a water anointed tribe bathes in fragrant water on the fifteenth-day full moon, go up into the high hall, and surround themselves with maidens.
 The golden wheel then spontaneously appears before them.
 It has a thousand spokes and possesses a glow.
 It’s something made by a heavenly artisan, not something of this world.
 It’s made of pure gold, and it’s fourteen feet in diameter.
 He’s then called a noble wheel-turning king.”
 Now, this wheel has appeared!
 But is it that one?
-I had better test this wheel treasure.”’
+I had better test this wheel treasure.’
 {: #p289}

 290\.
 “King Mahāsudarśana then summoned his four armies and faced the golden wheel treasure with his right shoulder bared.
 He knelt on his right knee, touched the golden wheel with his right hand, and said: ‘Head east.
 Turn according to the Dharma, and don’t go contrary to the eternal law.’
 The wheel then turned east.
 {: #p290}

 291\.
-“The king then followed it, leading his four armies, and four spirits were ahead of the golden wheel, guiding it.
-The king stopped his horses where the wheel stopped to dwell.
-When the lesser kings in the east saw the great king arrive, they came to him with gold bowls holding silver grain and silver bowls holding gold grain.
+“The King then followed it, leading his four armies, and four spirits were ahead of the golden wheel, guiding it.
+The King stopped his horses where the wheel stopped to dwell.
+When the lesser kings in the east saw the Great King arrive, they came to him with gold bowls holding silver grain and silver bowls holding gold grain.
 They presented them to their chief, saying, ‘Welcome, Great King!
 The lands in this eastern region are plentiful now, and the people are prosperous.
 Their culture is gentle, loving, and loyal.
 Please, Noble King, rule them properly!
 We’ll serve you, right and left, and accept what’s appropriate.’
 {: #p291}

 292\.
 “King Mahāsudarśana told the lesser kings, ‘Stop, gentlemen!
 Stop!
 You’ve given offerings to me, but I will simply rule with the correct Dharma.
 Don’t go out of your way to serve me, and let no one in the country act contrary to the Dharma.
 This is what I call my way of ruling.’